CocoaPods/blog.cocoapods.org/_drafts/shallow-clone-post-mortem.md

    to us changing the following:

    - We will no longer automatically update spec-repos on `pod install`.
-If a lockfile exists and podspecs are missing, an error will be raised that suggests the user to update their spec repos with `pod repo update`.
+If a lockfile exists and podspecs are missing, an error will be raised that suggests the user to update their spec-repos with `pod repo update`.

-   - We will still automatically update the spec repos on `pod update`, because that’s implicitely what the user asks for at that time, but it’s an action taken far less often than running `pod install`.
+   - We will still automatically update the spec-repos on `pod update`, because that’s implicitly what the user asks for at that time, but it’s an action taken far less often than running `pod install`.

    - Before _any_ spec-repo fetching, we’ll be making use of a GitHub API that returns if a repo has any changes in a far more efficient manner.
 [This API](https://developer.github.com/changes/2016-02-24-commit-reference-sha-api) is